w3c/wai-curricula/index.md

 This resource provides a set of role-based curricula for web accessibility.
 It defines learning outcomes as well as ideas to teach and assess knowledge, to help you design online and in-class courses.

-You can use these curricula for formal, informal, guided, non-guided, and vocational training.
-You can also use these curricula to assess and compare course offerings.
+You can use these curricula for formal, informal, guided, non-guided, and vocational training, as well as to assess and compare course offerings.

 ## Structure